 The development of data intensive problems in recent years has brought new requirements and challenges from researchers to storage and computing infrastructures, including incremental data updates and interactive data analysis.
 In order to satisfy these emerging requirements, it is necessary to add proper indexing mechanisms and searching strategies to existing data intensive storage solutions.
 Moreover, after the addition of these new capabilities, the storage system should still be able to support large scale analysis over both original and index data.

-This paper presents our work on IndexedHBase, a scalable, fault-tolerant, and indexed NoSQL table storage system, towards resolving these research challenges.
+This paper presents our work on IndexedHBase, a scalable, fault-tolerant, and indexed NoSQL table storage system, that addresses these research challenges.
 In order to support efficient search and interactive analysis, IndexedHBase builds inverted indices for HBase table data, and uses a combination of multiple searching strategies to accelerate the searching process.
-Moreover, by storing inverted indices as HBase tables, IndexedHBase can achieve various advantages, including reliable and scalable index data storage, efficient index building mechanisms for both batch loading and incremental updating, as well as support for large scale parallel analysis over both original and index data.
+Moreover, by storing inverted indices as HBase tables, IndexedHBase achieves several advantages, including reliable and scalable index data storage, efficient index building mechanisms for both batch loading and incremental updating, as well as support for large scale parallel analysis over both original and index data.

 Performance evaluations show that IndexedHBase is efficient and scalable in batch index building, real-time data updating and real- indexing, and random index data access.
-Furthermore, by choosing the right searching strategies, IndexedHBase can improve the searching performance by a factor of tens or even hundreds of times.
+Furthermore, by choosing the appropriate optimized searching strategies, IndexedHBase can improve the searching performance by orders of magnitude as shown in table 2.
 Our experiments with the LC-IR synonym mining analysis demonstrate that inverted index data are not only useful for boosting search, but also valuable for efficient large scale data analysis applications.

 There are several directions that we can continue to explore in our future work:

 Firstly, our current experiments demonstrate that IndexedHBase is efficient at the scale of 100 nodes.
-Based on the distributed architecture of HBase, we expect IndexedHBase to scale to a much larger size.
+Based on the distributed architecture of HBase and Hadoop, we expect IndexedHBase to scale to a much larger size.
 Therefore, we plan to carry out experiments at the level of thousands of nodes in the future to further verify the scalability of IndexedHBase.

 Secondly, our results in section 4.4 suggest that in order to choose the right searching strategy, multiple factors about the searched term and system environment should be considered.
-As part of our future work, we will try to build a searching mechanism that can take all these factors into account and make dynamic choices of searching strategies for getting the best searching performance.
+As part of our future work, we will try to build a searching mechanism that can take all these factors into account and make dynamic choices of optimal search strategies to get the best searching performance.

 Finally, our current searching strategies can only handle queries as simple combinations of terms.
 So another major concern in our future work is to develop a distributed search engine that can handle more complicated queries by making and executing distributed query evaluation plans.